zaiisao/Documentation/en/faqs/audio_noise.md

   </tr>
 </table>

-## Step 3: Monitor the Quality of Experience in Agora Analytics in Dashboard
+## Step 3: Monitor the Quality of Experience in Agora Analytics in Console

-You can check the statistics of every call in [Agora Analytics](https://dashboard.agora.io/analytics/call/search) in Dashboard.
+You can check the statistics of every call in [Agora Analytics](https://dashboard.agora.io/analytics/call/search) in Console.
 For more information, see [Agora Analytics Tutorial](https://dashboard.agora.io/analytics/call/tutorial?_ga=2.197716463.1125435494.1542623251-764614247.1539586349).